alokaneunice/ansible-project/README.md

 - run the ansible playbook using ansible-playbook -i inventory startnginx.yaml

-- to purge your machine before running another apt sudo apt purge nginx <or any other apt>
+- to purge your machine before running another apt package sudo apt purge nginx <or any other apt>
 - to create a tree on the controller sudo apt install tree